 My project sets out to identify modes of improving literacy around issues of diversity, equity, and social justice in the composition classroom.
 I ask how students and instructors’ explicit and implicit biases and our own social positionalities might inform our reception to and interpretation of literary texts, while developing strategies that encourage students to participate in discussions around racism, white supremacy, and other forms of systemic oppression with safety and support.
 In addition, I am interested in compiling a resource for instructors who are committed to incorporating diversity and anti-racism initiatives in their writing pedagogies.

-Rose Carmen Goldberg, Law School
+Rose Carmen Goldberg, Berkeley Law

 The power of opinion is concentrated with a narrow and privileged set of voices.
 The vast majority of op-eds are written by men and the data on race are no better.
 This Lecturer Teaching Fellow project will help diversify public discourse by developing a publicly available op-ed writing pedagogy tool.
 Op-eds are especially important now, as society grapples with overlapping crises and ethical conundrums.
 Students, faculty, and community members of all backgrounds and disciplines have much to contribute to these conversations.